ericssmith/presentations/vtcc9/vtcc9_links.md

 }
 ```

-- No annotations of type
+- No annotations of type; they are "inferred"
-- *val* is unchangeable (conceptually just function application)
+- *val* is unchangeable
 - *var* is destructive assignment; value is destroyed elsewhere
 - 'remainder' is not remainder at first; Englishy naming not that helpful
-- nested *println* modifies state in the environment, not in the program
+- Nested *println* modifies state in the environment, not in the program
-- nested return is a jump (ie GO TO)
+- Nested return is a jump (ie GO TO)
-- statement nesting leads to *context gap* that has to be jumped over
+- Statement nesting leads to *conceptual gap* that has to be jumped over

 #### But is it correct?